Fluoxetine: Suicide

+On 14 September 1989, Joseph T. Wesbecker killed eight people and injured twelve before committing suicide.
+His relatives and victims blamed his actions on the fluoxetine he had begun taking 11 days previously.
+Eli Lilly settled the case.
+The incident set off a chain of lawsuits and public outcries, resulting in Eli Lilly paying out $50 million across 300 claims.
+Eli Lilly was accused of not doing enough to warn patients and doctors about the adverse effects, which it had described as "activation", years before the incident.
+It was revealed in a lawsuit by the family of Bill Forsyth Sr, who killed his wife and then himself on 11 March 1993, that the Federal Health Agency (BGA) in the Federal Republic of Germany had refused to license fluoxetine after examination of internal Eli Lilly documents there had been 16 suicide attempts, two of which had been successful, during clinical trials.
+The BGA considered that fluoxetine administration was causative because those considered to be at risk of suicide were not allowed to participate in the trial.
+On the basis of the internal statistical evidence gathered by Eli Lilly that emerged in this lawsuit, it was estimated by 1999 that there would have been 250,000 suicide attempts and 25,000 suicides globally.

-In October 2004, the FDA added a black box warning to all antidepressant drugs regarding use in children.
+In October 2004, the FDA added its most serious warning, a black box warning, to all antidepressant drugs regarding use in children.
 In 2006, the FDA included adults aged 25 or younger.
 Statistical analyses conducted by two independent groups of FDA experts found a 2-fold increase of the suicidal ideation and behavior in children and adolescents, and 1.5-fold increase of suicidality in the 18–24 age group.
 The suicidality was slightly decreased for those older than 24, and statistically significantly lower in the 65 and older group.
-This analysis was criticized by Donald Klein, who noted that suicidality, that is suicidal ideation and behavior, is not necessarily a good surrogate marker for suicide, and it is still possible, while unproven, that antidepressants may prevent actual suicide while increasing suicidality.
-In February 2018, the Food and Drug Administration (FDA) ordered an update to the warnings based on statistical evidence from twenty four trials in which the risk of such events increased from two percent to four percent relative to the placebo trials.
+In February 2018, the FDA ordered an update to the warnings based on statistical evidence from twenty-four trials in which the risk of such events increased from two percent to four percent relative to the placebo trials.

-On 14 September 1989, Joseph T. Wesbecker killed eight people and injured twelve before committing suicide.
-His relatives and victims blamed his actions on the Prozac medication he had begun taking a month prior.
-The incident set off a chain of lawsuits and public outcries.
-Lawyers began using Prozac to justify the abnormal behaviors of their clients.
-Eli Lilly was accused of not doing enough to warn patients and doctors about the adverse effects, which it had described as "activation", years prior to the incident.

-There is less data on fluoxetine than on antidepressants as a whole.
-In 2004, the FDA had to combine the results of 295 trials of 11 antidepressants for psychiatric indications to obtain statistically significant results.
-Considered separately, fluoxetine use in children increased the odds of suicidality by 50%, and in adults decreased the odds of suicidality by approximately 30%.
 A study published in May 2009 found that fluoxetine was more likely to increase overall suicidal behavior.
-14.7% of the patients (n = 44) on fluoxetine had suicidal events, compared to 6.3% in the psychotherapy group and 8.4% from the combined treatment group.
+14.7% of the patients (n=44) on Fluoxetine had suicidal events, compared to 6.3% in the psychotherapy group and 8.4% from the combined treatment group.
 Similarly, the analysis conducted by the UK MHRA found a 50% increase in suicide-related events, not reaching statistical significance, in the children and adolescents on fluoxetine as compared to the ones on placebo.
 According to the MHRA data, fluoxetine did not change the rate of self-harm in adults and statistically significantly decreased suicidal ideation by 50%.